dmcpatrimonio/ensenanza-cambio-climatico/index.md

 Sustainable development, historic preservation, and common building practice have diverged in their methods.
-To resolve this discrepancy, even before addressing productive frameworks, we must train architects to look holistically to these three aspects.
+To resolve this discrepancy, even before addressing productive frameworks, we must train architects to look holistically at these three aspects.
 A new kind of higher education in architecture is needed for this, one that prioritizes natural and local materials as well as values craftsmanship in construction.
-This will work towards overcoming architects' and the building industry's default preference for high-environmental footprint materials, to the benefit of cultural practices tied to their specific regions.
+This will work towards overcoming architects' and the building industry's default preference for high environmental footprint materials, to the benefit of cultural practices tied to their specific regions.
 I put forward here a curriculum outline that can achieve this goal by means of teaching vernacular traditions and a holistic view of